flow rich text email with list of records

 asstCloseTable.png

-the email body itself is another text template, which contains vaEmailTableBody at the spot where I want to insert the list of opportunities
+the email body itself is constructed using a text template (ttEmailBody), which contains vaEmailTableBody at the spot where I want to insert the list of opportunities

 ttEmailbody.png